Hey, I’m Aarohi Doshi

 My approach

-I partner closely with stakeholders — from clinicians to product teams — to uncover user needs, align goals, and co-create solutions.
-My process blends user research, rapid prototyping, and iterative testing to deliver accessible, scalable, and meaningful experiences.
+I partner closely with stakeholders, from clinicians to product teams, to uncover real needs, align goals, and co-design solutions.
+My process blends research, rapid prototyping, and iteration, with an emphasis on clarity, feasibility, and long-term impact.

 Why I design for change?